-[Section 60B inserted by No. 44 of 2008 s.
+[Section 60B inserted: No. 44 of 2008 s.
 39.]

 60C.
 Classification of prescribed VET qualifications

 (1) The Minister must not act under this section without having received and considered the Board’s advice and recommendation given after it has consulted in accordance with the regulations.